dbbrandt/css-grid-example/README.md

 4. Footer

 Instruction:
-Clone the repo and view index.htlm.
+Clone the repo and view index.html.